similonap/karamatch-components/README.md

 screen rather than only ever being seen one at a time in Storybook.
 It is not itself part of the shelf.

+## Browsing the docs site

+`.github/workflows/deploy-registry.yml` publishes this same Storybook —
+exported to a static site with `npm run build:web` (`expo export --platform web`) — to GitHub Pages on every push to `main`, at `https://<owner>.github.io/<repo>/`.
+Every story has its usual Controls/Actions/Backgrounds/Theme panels, plus an **Install** panel showing the exact `npx shadcn@latest add .../r/<name>.json` command for whatever component is currently selected (and what it pulls in, if anything) — same idea as an individual component page on ui.shadcn.com.
+One-time setup:
+Settings → Pages → Build and deployment → source: **GitHub Actions** (the repo needs to be public for Pages to work on the free tier).

 ## Installing components via the registry

-Components are also distributable one at a time through the standard [shadcn CLI](https://ui.shadcn.com/docs/cli) — same mechanism [reactnativereusables.com](https://reactnativereusables.com) uses, no custom CLI needed. `npm run build:registry` (`scripts/build-registry.js`) generates a shadcn-schema registry into `docs/r/` from the current `src/` — this is what GitHub Pages serves once enabled for this repo (Settings → Pages,
+Components are also distributable one at a time through the standard [shadcn CLI](https://ui.shadcn.com/docs/cli) — same mechanism [reactnativereusables.com](https://reactnativereusables.com) uses, no custom CLI needed.
+The same workflow regenerates `docs/r/` from the current `src/` (via `npm run build:registry`) alongside the Storybook site above — no need to remember to rebuild and commit `docs/` by hand (it's gitignored; both `docs/r/` and the exported site are CI-only build output).
-source: `docs/` on `main`; the repo needs to be public for Pages to work on the free tier).

 In a consumer Expo project, add this registry's namespace to `components.json` so a component's own `registryDependencies` (other shelf